AztecProtocol/aztec3-l1-contracts/README.md

 ```
 Because we keep track of the pairs in the Rolodex on L1, we can at the time of rollup execution ensure that the message is always from/to the matching L1 portal contract.
 This is mainly a useful slight of hand, as the Aztec Rollup don't need to keep track of the pairs, it can rely on the ethereum contract performing that task.

 To create an upper bound on the proving cost for including individual messages, the `MessageData` is limited to be 256 bytes (8 words) padded with zeros.
 This makes the full message be 9 words long.
-If more data is to be passed, it can either be split across multiple messages, or a commitment to the message could be computed and passed along.
+If more data is to be passed, it can either be split across multiple messages, or a commitment to the message could be computed and passed along, see split example later on.

 > Inserting new pairs into the rolodex is a separate problem, not covered in this document.